Profile Photo

 2023 Sebastopol Center for the Arts.
 “Accessories” International Juried Exhibition.
 Award: Coordinator’s Choice

-2023 Mill Valley Fall Arts Festival: Judge of Show
+2023 Mill Valley Fall Arts Festival: Judge for Show

 Education